IEVS Applicant and Recipient Reports

 Recipient still does not respond,

-Note: EWs must follow SB87 procedures and time-frames before discontinuing Medi-Cal benefits.
+Note: SSBSs must follow SB87 procedures and time frames before discontinuing Medi-Cal benefits.

-CalSAWS requests IEVS Applicant data automatically at least 15 days prior to the beginning of the CalWORKs and CalFresh Redetermination/Recertification review month.
+CalSAWS requests IEVS Applicant data automatically at least 15 days before the beginning of the CalWORKs, CalFresh, and MC Reevaluation review month.

 An AP18 transaction is sent to MEDS through the nightly batch process for: